 Our new UI makes configuring your application easier than ever.
-Instead of configuring your servers by remoting into your servers, writing XML, and restarting the services you now can now make live changes to your application with just a click of a button.
+Instead of configuring your servers by remoting in, writing XML, and restarting services you can now make live changes to your application with just a click of a button.

 Let’s walk through some of the features of the new console.

 The first time you access the LiveSwitch Console, a configuration wizard allows you to effortlessly setup your environment so that you can secure your services and start testing your server infrastructure using any client platform.

 To get started, you only need three things:

 - Your LiveSwitch license key from your Frozen Mountain Account.

 - A user account which you will use to access this console in the future.

 - An application config which you will use to identify and configure media settings for your client applications.

 Once these steps are complete, your LiveSwitch server is ready to service P2P, selective forwarding (SFU) and mixing (MCU) for multiparty video conferencing, including SIP communication, embedded STUN/TURN, recording, and more!

 Once your LiveSwitch server has been initialized, you’ll find yourself at the welcome page.
 This page provides you with a brief status overview of your system health.
 The status overview informs you of two very important pieces of information: